Usifavz/AWS-S3-Bucket-Assignment/README.md

 - Maintaining the physical infrastructure, servers, and data centers
 - Ensuring network security and availability
 - Providing durability and redundancy for data stored in S3

+**Customer Responsibilities:**
+- Managing object-level permissions and bucket policies
+- Configuring encryption (at rest and in transit)
+- Managing versioning, replication, and lifecycle rules
+- Ensuring compliance with organizational or regulatory requirements